arlyon/arlyon.co/content/gists/_index.md

-This is a compilation of useful gists that I have come across.
+This is a compilation of gists that I have written or come across that succinctly illustrate interesting or novel programming concepts.